alonie/discursus/README.md

     ```

 3.  **Set up environment variables:**
-    Create a file named `.env` in the root of the project and add your API keys.
+    Create a file named `.env` in the root of the project and add your API keys and MongoDB connection string.
 You only need to provide keys for the services you intend to use.

     ```env
     # .env

+    # MongoDB Configuration (required)
+    MONGODB_URI="mongodb+srv://username:password@cluster.mongodb.net/discursus?retryWrites=true&w=majority"

     # For OpenRouter.ai access (recommended)
     OPENROUTER_API_KEY="sk-or-..."